DocShadrach/MyReaperScripts/Scripts Creators/README.md

 # Detailed description:

+### Cycle_FXPresets_Creator_F&B.lua
+This script allows the user to create two custom scripts for cycling through FX presets on a specified track in REAPER.
+Based on user input for the track and FX names, it generates scripts that allow the user to navigate through the presets, moving forward or backward through the available options.

+Key Features:

+- User input for the track name and FX name, ensuring that the correct track and effect are targeted for preset navigation.
+- Generates two distinct scripts: one for advancing to the next preset and another for reverting to the previous preset, each accommodating the specified track and FX.
+- The generated scripts are automatically saved and registered in REAPER's Action List, allowing easy access for future use.

 ### Cycle_Select-Bypass_Plugins_Creator.lua
 This script allows the user to create a custom script that cycles through FX plugins on a specified track or within a container.
 Based on user input, it generates a new script that applies the action to all plugins or just a specified range, cycling through them by enabling the next FX and disabling the currently active one.